 Studies5 suggest a handful of nuts a week might halve the risk of a heart attack.
 But be careful with Brazil nuts.
 They are very high in selenium, a trace element that is healthy only in limited quantities.

-5. Cutting down on meat, dairy and eggs
+5. Cut down on meat, dairy and eggs

-These foods are typically high in saturated fat which leads to high blood cholesterol and in time clogged arteries.
+These foods are typically high in saturated fat which can lead to high blood cholesterol and in time clogged arteries.

 In addition, meat, dairy and eggs are calorie dense low fibre foods.
-A 1 cm cube of cheese has the same calories as a small head of broccoli, but is far less filling.
-And, calorie for calorie broccoli has more protein than cheese.
+A 2.5 cm cube of hard cheese has the same calories as a small head of broccoli (250 grams), but is far less filling.
+And, calorie for calorie broccoli has 17% more protein than cheese.

-1Reducing free sugars intake in children and adult – WHO
+1Reducing free sugar intake in children and adult – WHO

 2WHO definition of free sugar

 3Low-Calorie Sweeteners – Harvard School of Public Health

 5Nuts for the heart – Harvard School of Public Health

 6900 grams of cooked spinach contains 207 Kcal, 26.7 grams of protein, 21.6 grams of fibre and 0.4 grams of saturated fat.
 One 76 gram frankfurter contains 204 Kcal, 9.7 grams of protein, 0.1 gram of fibre and 6.6 grams of saturated fat.